guardian/dotcom-rendering/dotcom-rendering/docs/lightbox.md

 ## How it gets hydrated

 On the server, we only insert a small amount of html and zero javascript.
 This html can be found in LightboxLayout.
 On the client hydration is trigged when the page url contains a hash that martches an expected pattern, namely, `img-[n]`.
-Using the `deferUntil='hash'` feature of Islands, we only execute the Lightbox javascript at the point the url changes and lightbox is requested.
+Using the `defer={{ until: 'hash' }}` feature of Islands, we only execute the Lightbox javascript at the point the url changes and lightbox is requested.

 ## How it works